Absolute zero: Ideal gas laws

 Pressure–temperature plots for three different gas samples, measured at constant volume, all extrapolate to zero at the same point, the absolute zero.

 For an ideal gas, the pressure at constant volume decreases linearly with temperature, and the volume at constant pressure also decreases linearly with temperature.
 When these relationships are expressed using the Celsius scale, both pressure and volume extrapolate to zero at approximately −273.15 °C. This implies the existence of a lower bound on temperature, beyond which the gas would have negative pressure or volume—an unphysical result.

 To resolve this, the concept of absolute temperature is introduced, with 0 kelvins defined as the point at which pressure or volume would vanish in an ideal gas.
 This temperature corresponds to −273.15 °C, and is referred to as absolute zero.
 The ideal gas law is therefore formulated in terms of absolute temperature to remain consistent with observed gas behavior and physical limits.

 Absolute temperature scales

-Absolute temperature is conventionally measured in Kelvin scale (using Celsius-scaled increments) and, more rarely, in Rankine scale (using Fahrenheit-scaled increments).
+Absolute temperature is conventionally measured on the Kelvin scale (using Celsius-scaled increments) and, more rarely, on the Rankine scale (using Fahrenheit-scaled increments).
 Absolute temperature measurement is uniquely determined by a multiplicative constant which specifies the size of the degree, so the ratios of two absolute temperatures, T_{2}/T_{1}, are the same in all scales.

 Absolute temperature also emerges naturally in statistical mechanics.
 In the Maxwell–Boltzmann, Fermi–Dirac, and Bose–Einstein distributions, absolute temperature appears in the exponential factor that determines how particles populate energy states.
 Specifically, the relative number of particles at a given energy E depends exponentially on E/kT, where k is the Boltzmann constant and T is the absolute temperature.